International Register of Shipping

-The International Register of Shipping or IS was established in 1993, and is an independent classification society which provides classification, certification, verification and advisory services.
+The International Register of Shipping or INTLREG was established in 1993, and is an independent classification society which provides classification, certification, verification and advisory services.
 The International Register of Shipping also offers consulting services well suited for the shipping and offshore industry.
+For the period 2021 to 2023 the Recognized Organization was listed as medium performance in Paris MoU Port state control regime.